yuxiangning/selfcar/README.md

 - A very old race car body from my friend.
 It still has a DC motor (now broken and I'm ordering a new one), and a servo for steering
 - Raspberry PI 3
 - Camera for raspberry
-- 10 A H-bridge for DC motor
+- 10 A H-bridge for controlling DC motor
 - 3S lipo battery
 - Bread board and wire